Scientific Name

 Description

-Agave 'Cornelius' is an attractive succulent that forms rosettes of short, strongly variegated yellow and green leaves with undulating margins.
-The rosettes slowly grow up to 18 inches (45 cm) tall and up to 34 inches (75 cm) in diameter.
-The plant offsets to form small colonies.
+Agave 'Cornelius' is a spectacular succulent that forms rosettes of wavy, strongly variegated leaves armed with dark brown teeth along the margins and a sharp terminal spine.
+The rosettes slowly grow up to 18 inches (45 cm) tall and up to 34 inches (75 cm) in diameter, rarely producing offsets.
+Leaves are green and adorned with broad yellow variegation along the margins.

 Hardiness